-We note that KBN's risk-weighted capital metrics are below those of its Nordic peers.
+We note that KBN's risk-weighted capital metrics are below those of its Nordic peers that are government related issuers.
 This is because KBN is required to apply a 20% risk-weight on lending to RLGs, whereas, Nordic peers typically assign a zero risk weight to this type of lending.

-KBN also reported a boardly stable Basel leverage ratio of 3.5% as of March 2019.
-Although moderate, this level is above the 3% minimum leverage ratio requirement for the bank.
+KBN also reported a boardly stable Basel leverage ratio of 3.2% as of March 2020.
+Although moderate, this level is above the 3% minimum leverage ratio requirement for the KBN.

-Modest profitability commensurate with the bank's public policy mandate and low-risk profile; operating efficiency is strong
+Modest profitability proportionate with public policy mandate and low-risk profile; operating efficiency is strong